himynameisjonas/jonas.brusman.se/_posts/2012-06-24-midsummer.md

 - angelina
 ---

 Anders and Angelina came up from Malmö to celebrate midsummer with me and Eva here in Stockholm.
 On Midsummer's Eve we went to Björkviks brygga, Värmdö and spent a day on the rocks by the sea.
-We ate and drank good, and had a wonderful day together.
+We ate great food and drank ice cold beers, and had a wonderful day together.

 Björkvis brygga is a new favorite place in the Stockholm area, a real highlight that I really can recommend a visit.